PRESS RELEASE INSTALLATION VIEWS ARTWORKS ARTIST INFORMATION

 Making art by recording his life was a form of both communication and catharsis for Snow.
 His fears, paranoia, anti-authoritarianism and aversion to power and control, led him to reject any form of twenty-first century communication that permitted surveillance by outside authorities.
 He did everything within his power to avoid the internet, even once its ubiquity became inevitable; he had no cell-phone and did not use email, for example.
 In lieu, Snow shot thousands of pictures as Polaroids; a tangible, sharable form of image.
 By recording his life through Polaroids, Snow used his photography to make his private life public.
 In so doing, he prefigured today’s Instagram with its mania for instant, square images and the rise of “post-internet” art practice, as epitomised by artists such as John Rafman and Molly Soda, posting and sharing their art with hundred of thousands of followers via social media.

-On the occasion of the exhibition, the gallery is publishing a catalogue to accompany the exhibition including essay by John Brennan, and photographs of installation views.
-Read the full exhibition essay here.
+On the occasion of the exhibition, the gallery is publishing a catalogue to accompany the exhibition including an essay by John Brennan, and photographs of installation views.